cepdnaclk/e16-co502-RV32IM-pipeline-implementation-group1/3-memory_hierarchy/3-inst_cache.md

 ---

-Instruction‌ ‌cache‌ ‌operation‌ ‌is‌ ‌similar‌ ‌to‌‌ the‌ ‌data‌ ‌cache‌ ‌and‌ ‌the‌ ‌only‌‌difference‌‌is‌‌ that‌ ‌it‌ ‌does‌ ‌not‌ ‌undergo‌ ‌writing.‌‌
+Instruction‌ ‌cache‌ ‌operation‌ ‌is‌ ‌similar‌ ‌to‌‌ the‌ ‌data‌ ‌cache‌ ‌and‌ ‌the‌ ‌only ‌‌difference‌‌ is‌‌ that‌ ‌it‌ ‌does‌ ‌not‌ ‌undergo‌ ‌writing.‌‌

 ![Instruction Cache](../images/memory_hierarchy/icache/icache.png)